membrane-io/docs/src/content/docs/features/state.md

 ---
-title: Durable State
+title: Managing State
 ---

 One fundamental feature that separates Membrane from other serverless runtimes is that it is _stateful_.

 You don't need to store data in a database or file to persist it.
 Instead, the state of your program (the entire JS heap) is transparently and efficiently persisted every time it changes.

-## Managing state
+## The state object

 To keep data around, put it in the `state` object, and that's it.